uwu-gl/kernel_oneplus_sdm845/README.md

+# !!!
+This repository will move to https://github.com/OnePlus6T-Development/kernel_oneplus_sdm845

 # OnePlus 6/6T Kernel
 This page include official kernel source, PixelOS/PixelExperience kernel source, LineageOS kernel source.

 If your phone model is A6013, LineageOS kernel will CANNOT use WLAN ,you should disable WLAN and bluetooth, then reboot, after these they will work properly.

 ### Branches